DenseLink/neural-body/1_final-sim/README.md

 - Andrew Sowinski

 Nathaniel was team captain and worked on the burn maneuver system.
-Craig was responsible for the simulator backend design, data engineering for the neural net, and assisted with the neural nets.
+Craig was responsible for the simulator backend design and data engineering for the neural net.
 Gary was the resident LSTM expert and worked on training and tuning of the LSTM neural network along with the previous generation feed-forward neural net.
 Andrew was the front-end and PyGame expert.
 Cory performed integration work between back end and front end along with